 Article 21 (Purpose)

-① Enactment and revision of the research ethics code.
+- 1. Enactment and amendment of code of research ethics

-③ Discussion about other clauses related to research ethics within the Society.
+- 3. Consideration of matters related to research ethics within the society

-① The committee is composed of 5 members including a chairperson.
+- 1. The committee is organized of five members including the chairman.

-④ Other committee members are recommended by the Chairperson and appointed by the president of the Society.
+- 3. Members are recommended by the chairman and appointed by the president of the society.

 Article 24 (Obligations)

-③ The committee should keep minutes of meetings and report the examination result to the board of directors.
+- 3. The committee must keep the contents of the meeting in minutes and report the result of consideration to the board of directors.

-③ The results of the decision of the Committee come into effect after they pass the meeting of the board of directors.
+- 3. Resolutions of the committee take effect after the resolution of the board of directors.